openharmony/docs/en/application-dev/file-management/photoAccessHelper-resource-guidelines.md

 import photoAccessHelper from '@ohos.file.photoAccessHelper';

 let predicates: dataSharePredicates.DataSharePredicates = new dataSharePredicates.DataSharePredicates();
-let startTime = Date.parse(new Date('2022-06-01').toString()) / 1000; // The value of the start time is the number of seconds elapsed since the Epoch time. let endTime = Date.parse(new Date('2023-06-01').toString()) / 1000;  // The value of the end time is the number of seconds elapsed since the Epoch time. let date_added: photoAccessHelper.PhotoKeys = photoAccessHelper.PhotoKeys.DATE_ADDED;
+let startTime: Number = Date.parse(new Date('2022-06-01').toString()) / 1000; // The value of the start time is the number of seconds elapsed since the Epoch time. let endTime: Number = Date.parse(new Date('2023-06-01').toString()) / 1000;  // The value of the end time is the number of seconds elapsed since the Epoch time. let date_added: photoAccessHelper.PhotoKeys = photoAccessHelper.PhotoKeys.DATE_ADDED;
 predicates.between(date_added, startTime, endTime);
 predicates.orderByDesc(date_added); // Sort the obtained records in descending order.